Artist Statement

 My work departs from decades of precision and representation.
 Craftsmanship remains, but control no longer does.

 I work between painting and photography.
-I magnify painted surfaces until form begins to dissolve.
-What starts as texture and color shifts into presence — something unstable, neither fully abstract nor fully figurative.
+Through a lens-based process, I explore painted surfaces until form begins to dissolve — where texture and color shift into presence.
+Something unstable emerges, neither fully abstract nor fully figurative.

 An image stops me when it begins to breathe — when it stands on its own and resists being fixed.
 That is when I step back.